How retailers can fight inflation with kindness

 It may sound counterintuitive and absurdly altruistic, but it’s not unprecedented to pay staff more in times of difficulty and uncertainty.

 During the pandemic, Tesco recognised the challenges their people faced with anxiety levels rising due to worries about infection and the increasing incidences of violence against store staff.
 At the same time, longer hours and heavier workloads added to their stress.
-So Tesco implemented a 10% pay rise for their workers
+So Tesco implemented a 10% pay rise for their workers.

 A different situation than the one we are facing now, that’s true.
 And whilst retailers are not in the business of providing social welfare, they do need to retain their staff, maintain morale, and encourage productivity.
 And to quote Paul Warner PhD: “Happy employees equal happy customers.
 It’s a linear relationship.”